ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 * `Installing Singularity on Linux <https://www.sylabs.io/guides/2.6/user-guide/installation.html#install-on-linux>`_

-Singularity Recipes to Access modules on Cirrus
+Singularity Recipes to Access modules on ARCHER2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may want your custom image to be able to access the modules environment on Cirrus so you can make use of custom software that you cannot access elsewhere.
+You may want your custom image to be able to access the modules environment on ARCHER2 so you can make use of custom software that you cannot access elsewhere.
 We demonstrate how to do this for a CentOS 7 image but the steps are easily translated for other flavours of Linux.

-For the Cirrus modules to be available in your Singularity container you need to ensure that the ``environment-modules`` package is installed in your image.
+For the ARCHER2 modules to be available in your Singularity container you need to ensure that the ``environment-modules`` package is installed in your image.

 In addition, when you use the container you must invoke access as a login shell to have access to the module commands.

-Here is an example recipe file to build a CentOS 7 image with access to TCL modules alread installed on Cirrus:
+Here is an example recipe file to build a CentOS 7 image with access to TCL modules alread installed on ARCHER2:

 ::